 FLASHBACK FRIDAY: ADDINGTON’S LAST CHAMPIONSHIP

-Ahead of Addington’s 2018 Club Day, Flashback Friday goes back almost 30 years to the Magpies’ last Canterbury Rugby League championship triumph.
+This week’s Flashback Friday marks 30 years since the proud Addington Magpies’ last Canterbury Rugby League championship triumph.

 Canterbury’s oldest club, Addington was established in 1913 and had won five titles – including a famous grand final win in 1982 under the coaching of Frank Endacott – coming into the 1989 season.